SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 ## Descriptor for Applications, Components, and Libraries

-The descriptor for applications, components, and libraries is inspired by the Web Application Manifest concept introduced by the W3C.
+The descriptor for applications, components, and libraries \(in short: app descriptor\) is inspired by the Web Application Manifest concept introduced by the W3C.
 The descriptor provides a central, machine-readable and easy-to-access location for storing metadata associated with an application, an application component, or a library.

-The data is stored in json format in the `manifest.json` file.
+The data is stored in JSON format in the `manifest.json` file.
 The developer creates the file with attributes in different namespaces.
 It contains, for example, the app ID, the version, the data sources used, along with the required components and libraries.
 The existence of the `manifest.json` file must be declared in the component metadata, which is then delivered as part of the application archive.
 After delivery, the file is read-only.

 ***